-There are many types of Farm Machinery that can be acquired with asset finance:
+There are many types of finance options for farm equipment and many types of machinery that can be acquired using it:

 Equipment vendors may offer HP arrangements to support their sales.
 But their finance plans may be designed to support their business rather than yours.
 Arranging your own finance from a specialist lender can be more cost-effective and mean substantially reduced costs.